 A native of Cleveland, Ohio, Angela is an active performer and educator in New York City.

-In addition to performing regularly with The Chelsea Symphony, Angela is a member of chamber ensembles Reeds Amis and Quartet Kalos.
-Kalos recently received a Live Arts Grant from the Boston Foundation and will reunite in October at the Avaloch Farm Institute.
+In addition to performing regularly with The Chelsea Symphony, Angela is a member of chamber ensembles Quartet Kalos and Reeds Amis.
+Kalos will reunite in Reykjavík for a series of concerts in collaboration with the Icelandic composer Gísli Jóhann Grétarsson in October 2018.
+With thanks to a Live Arts Grant from the Boston Foundation, they participated in a residency at Avaloch Farm Institute in 2017.
 Kalos toured in Boston and New York in August 2015 after two tours in Sweden (2012, 2014) with Ensemble Evolution as part of the Double It Tour and the Midnight Sun Music Festival.
 The International Double Reed Society invited Reeds Amis to present and perform the unpublished works of Fernande Decruck in Tokyo at the IDRS Conference in August 2015.
-They just released their first CD; Reeds Amis, The Reed Trios of Fernande Decruck and it can be purchased and/or streamed on CD Baby, iTunes, Google Play Music, and Spotify.
+They recently released their first CD; Reeds Amis, The Reed Trios of Fernande Decruck and it can be purchased and/or streamed on CD Baby, iTunes, Google Play Music, and Spotify.

-Angela performed the Artie Shaw Clarinet Concerto with The Chelsea Symphony during their 10th anniversary season in October 2015.
+Angela performed the Artie Shaw Clarinet Concerto with The Garden State Philharmonic in April 2018 and with The Chelsea Symphony in celebration of their 10th anniversary season in October 2015.
 In May 2012, Angela premiered “Concertino for Clarinet and Orchestra,” dedicated to her by composer Seth Bedford, with The Chelsea Symphony.

 She received a B.A. in Clarinet Performance and Music Education from Carnegie Mellon University and an M.A. in Clarinet Performance from the Eastman School of Music, where she received the Performer’s Certificate, the highest prize in performance.
-While at Eastman, Angela also won both the Jack L. Frank Award for Excellence in Community Teaching and the Teaching Assistant Prize for her work as an educator, additionally earning an Arts Leadership Certificate for her work in arts administration.
+While at Eastman, Angela also won both the Jack L. Frank Award for Excellence in Community Teaching and the Teaching Assistant Prize for her work as an educator, additionally earning an Arts Leadership Certificate.